 Light, yet packed with so much flavor, these zucchini and corn fritters are a must in the summertime!
 So easy to make with simple farmer’s market ingredients.

-Zucchini corn fritters made with fresh sweet corn, mozzarella cheese, and dried basil for an added punch of flavor.
+Zucchini corn fritters are a staple too.
+They are made with fresh sweet corn, mozzarella cheese, and dried basil for an added punch of flavor.

 I absolutely love how easy they are to make with simple ingredients that are now at their peak!
 Enjoy them warm or cold.